faboo/restsh/Readme.md

 	null
 	$

+## Comments

+You can include a comment in a script (or at the prompt if you want) with the `#` character.

+	# This is a comment
+	print(text: "Write scripts.
+Wage wars.
+Die handsome.") # So is this

 # Web Requests

 Simple web requests can be made with the `http` object. `http`'s methods all take a complete URL, and return the text response of the request.
 On a non-2XX or 1XX response, an error is thrown with the status text of the response.